brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 For example, if you are missing `pandas._libs.tslib`, add 'pandas._libs.tslib' into the input by --hidden-import.
 Additionally, you can add more than one module, for example, `pandas._libs.tslib, win32api`. *(See the question mark by the input for more information)*.

+Alternatively, you may have installed auto-py-to-exe in one Python environment (a single installation or venv) and installed your dependent package in a different Python environment.
+Take a look at ["How to Manage Multiple Python Distributions"](/blog/post/how-to-manage-multiple-python-distributions/) for help on how to identify if you've done this.

 #### ERR_CONNECTION_REFUSED
 You need to be connected to the internet.
 This error appears when you cannot reach the servers.